How to Clean Your Cell Phone—and How Often You Should

 Your phone is grosser than you realize.
-Here's how to clean it properly.
+Wondering how to clean a phone without damaging it?
+Follow these step-by-step instructions.

 Get this: Your smartphone is 10 times dirtier than a toilet seat, according to microbiologists at the University of Arizona.
 Sure, many of these germs are harmless.
 But the researchers make a good case for learning how to clean your phone.
 After all, smartphone screens can also carry illness-causing bacteria like streptococcus and E. coli, as well as viruses like the flu.
-And while the Centers for Disease Control and Prevention considers the risk of getting COVID-19 from surfaces low, researchers have found the virus can live on surfaces for up to nine days.
+And while the Centers for Disease Control and Prevention considers the risk of getting COVID-19 from surfaces to be low, researchers have found the virus can live on surfaces for up to nine days.
+If you’ve recently asked yourself, “How do I clean my phone?” you’re in the right place.

-Below, cleaning and tech experts share the scoop on how to properly disinfect your smartphone, which products you should use, and how often you should clean your device.
-If you want to be extra thorough at removing germs and bacteria from your new tech gifts and other tech items, be sure you have the best phone sanitizer on hand and know how to clean your AirPods and assorted accessories.
+Below, cleaning and tech experts share the scoop on how to properly disinfect your iPhone or Android, which products you should use and how often you should clean your device.
+If you want to be extra thorough at removing germs and bacteria from your new tech gifts and other tech items, be sure you have the best phone sanitizer on hand and know how to clean your AirPods, charging port and assorted accessories.

-How do you clean your phone screen at home?
+How to clean a phone screen at home

 The average smartphone screen carries more than 17,000 types of bacteria, so experts recommend cleaning it every time you return home.
-Here’s how to clean your phone of bacteria and other germs:
+Here’s how to clean your iPhone or Android of bacteria and other germs:

 - Power down your smartphone and remove the case.
 Germs can get caught in the corners of the case, so it’s important to take it off when cleaning, says Sarah McConomy, a smartphone expert and chief operating officer of cell phone trade-in site Sell Cell.